radziko/colo_mlops/README.md

 The overall goal of the project is to use a classification model to classify images into 10 classes, which include "dog", "truck", "ship" etc.

 #### What framework are you going to use (PyTorch Image Models, Transformer, Pytorch-Geometrics)
-Unfortunately, this project will not deploy
+This project will deploy the framework [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models), since we will be working with image classification.

 #### How do you intend to include the framework into your project
-For a start, the framework will be used to obtain atleast one pretrained model, which will form the base of doing transfer learning; doing further training and evaluation of the model.
+The framework will be used to obtain a pretrained version of the model Resnet18, which will form the base of doing transfer learning; doing further training and evaluation of the model.

 #### What data are you going to run on (initially, may change)
 Initially, the data to be used is the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 The dataset consists of 60000 images distributed equally between 10 classes.
 An image is 32x32 and contains color.
+This dataset was chosen due to its simplicity for use in image classification since the overarching goal of this project is to deploy MLOps tools.

 #### What deep learning models do you expect to use
-From the before-mentioned model-framework, the RestNet model ([Documentation](https://arxiv.org/abs/1512.03385)) is planned to be used.
+From the before-mentioned model-framework, the RestNet18 model ([Documentation](https://arxiv.org/abs/1512.03385)) is planned to be used.
+We might try out additional models if time allow us to do so.

 MLOps project